besika94/MovieApp/README.md

 These instructions will help you set up and run the Angular application in a Docker container.

+1. Install project dependencies by running:

+   `npm install`

+2. Build the project by running:

+   `ng build`

-1. Build the Docker image for the Angular app:
+3. Build the Docker image for the Angular app:

    `docker build -t movie-app .`

-2. Run the Docker container, mapping port 8080 on your host to port 80 in the container:
+4. Run the Docker container, mapping port 8080 on your host to port 80 in the container:

    `docker run -p 8080:80 movie-app`

-3. Access the Angular app in your web browser by navigating to `http://localhost:8080`.
+5. Access the Angular app in your web browser by navigating to `http://localhost:8080`.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.